 Weighing Alternatives.
 Counter-offer Acceptance: Road to Career Ruin

 A raise won't permanently cushion thorns in the nest

 By Paul Hawkinson

-Mathew Henry, the 17-th century writer said, "Many a dangerous temptation comes to us in fine gay colours that are but skin deep."
+Mathew Henry, the 17-th century writer said, 'Many a dangerous temptation comes to us in fine gay colors that are but skin deep.'
 The same can be said for counteroffers, those magnetic enticements designed to lure you back into the nest after you've decided it's time to fly away.

 The litany of horror stories I have come across in my years as an executive recruiter, consultant and publisher, provides a litmus test that clearly indicates counteroffers should never be accepted . . .
 EVER!

 I define a counteroffer simply as an inducement from your current employer to get you to stay after you've announced your intention to take another job.
 We're not talking about those instances when you receive an offer but don't tell your boss.
 Nor are we discussing offers that you never intended to take, yet tell your employer about anyway as a 'they-want-me-but-I'm-staying-with-you' ploy.

 These are merely astute positioning tactics you may choose to use to reinforce your worth by letting your boss know you have other options.
 Mention of a true counteroffer, however, carries an actual threat to quit.

 Interviews with employers who make counteroffers, and employees who accept them, have shown that as tempting as they may be, acceptance may cause career suicide.
 During the past 20 years, I have seen only isolated incidents in which an accepted counteroffer has benefited the employee.
 Consider the problem in its proper perspective.